Graduate Certificate Preparation Program – Superintendent

 The estimated cost of attending the University of Houston–Victoria varies with enrollment status and personal lifestyle.
 Browse our Tuition and Fees page to get an idea of how much it will cost to attend UHV.

-To apply for FAFSA and similar external scholarships, visit the Financial Aid website.
+To apply for FAFSA and similar external scholarships, visit Financial Aid.